kristi11/ww-filament/README.md

 6. Create an empty database for your application.
 I personally like using [TablePlus](https://tableplus.com/) but you can use whatever you like.
 7. In the `.env` file, add database information to allow Laravel to connect to the database.
-The default database name is `wittyworkflow`.
+The default database name is `ww_filament`.
 If you are using a different name, you'll need to edit the `DB_DATABASE` variable in the `.env` file with your database name.
 8. Migrate and seed the database.
    ```
    php artisan migrate:fresh --seed
    ```

-9. [WittyWorkflow](https:://wittyworkflow.com) uses Shield package to provide proper user roles.
+9. [WittyWorkflow](https:://wittyworkflow.com) uses [Shield](https://filamentphp.com/plugins/bezhansalleh-shield) plugin to provide proper user roles.
 We need to generate the permissions for that package
     ```
     php artisan shield:generate --all
     ```